unibe-icelab/thz-image-explorer/paper/paper.md

 ### Inverse FFT

-The inverse FFT is applied to convert the frequency domain back to the time domain.
+The inverse FFT is applied to convert the data from frequency domain back to time domain.

 ### Time Domain After FFT

-After converting back to the time domain, another band-pass filter can be applied to the time traces.
+After converting back to time domain, another band-pass filter can be applied to the time traces.
-By selecting a slice in the time domain, it is possible to scan through the $z$-axis of the scan and analysing sub-surface layers [@koch-dandolo_reflection_2015].
+By selecting a slice in time domain, it is possible to scan through the $z$-axis of the scan and analysing sub-surface layers [@koch-dandolo_reflection_2015].
 The double-slider can be controlled with zoom and scroll/pan gestures on the trackpad/mouse wheel.
-The user can step through the time domain using the left/right arrow keys, when hovered above the filter UI.
+The user can step through the data along the time axis using the left/right arrow keys, when hovered above the filter UI.

 ### Deconvolution